york-cs-dams/practicals/fundamentals/approach/planning_vs_reacting.md

 The purpose of this tutorial is to consider different ways in which a software design problem can be approached.
 In other words, this is an examination of how a (light) software engineering process can be applied in your work.

 *Note that this tutorial will not work with the Ruby installation on the CS student lab machines.
-You can instead use the Vagrant setup for DAMS practicals as discussed in at the end of the [Vagrant tutorial](../tools/vagrant.md).*
+You can instead use the Vagrant setup for DAMS practicals as discussed at the end of the [Vagrant tutorial](../tools/vagrant.md).*

 ## Planning